tytydraco/yessleep/out/I_know_the_truth_about_the_Zodiac_killer.md

 I promised I wouldn’t.
 I was already mentally choosing fonts.

-Social media makes "research" look cute.
+Social media makes "research" look glamorous.
 That cute girl with a latte and the open laptop, fake reading in perfect lighting?
 Yeah.
 That’s not it.

 Real research is fluorescents, dust, and your spine turning into a question mark over a microfilm machine.